gogins/csound-wasm/README.md

 This marshals the release into the `dist-wasm` directory, and then zips up the contents of `dist-wasm` into a release package in the form of a zip archive that provides WebAssembly builds of Csound and CsoundAC.

-## Testing

-Clone my https://github.com/gogins/csound-examples repository.
-Unzip the `csound-extended-wasm.{version}.zip` file into the `csound-examples/docs` directory, run the local webserver with `python3 -m http.server`, got to `http://localhost:8000` in Firefox, and run the minimal.html and trichord_space.html examples.